One of the joys of visiting another city is the chance to come across quirky, surprising and unexpected buildings – here's our pick of the best.

 The National Library looks even more impressive at night © Kuprevich, Shutterstock

 Opened by the president himself on 16 June 2006, this most unusual building in Belarus's capital makes for a really eye-catching sight in all of its futuristic splendour.
 The correct term for its geometric shape is, apparently, a rhombicuboctahedron.
 Whatever the technicalities, it’s quite a sight.
 There is an indoor observation platform on the 22nd floor and it’s also possible to venture outside although, at 73m above the ground, you will need a head for heights.
 It’s well worth it, because the views over Minsk by night and by day are unsurpassed.

 The Blue Church, Bratislava

 Although formally called the Church of St Elizabeth, this Art Nouveau building in Slovakia's capital takes its name from the little ceramic tiles that cover its concrete edifice.
 With its light blue 'icing' and decorative elements, this architectural masterpiece is considered the most beautiful church in Bratislava.

-Khan Shatyr, Astana
+Khan Shatyr, Nur-Sultan

 Khan Shatyr is the largest tent in the world © freedarst, Shutterstock

-At 150m-high, the Khan Shatyr is the world’s largest tent, designed by British architect Norman Foster.
-Although from the outside the tent appears to be leaning precariously, on the inside you can clearly see the intricate and surprisingly attractive latticework of steel that supports much of the structure’s weight.
-This view is not unlike the inside of a beehive, and the precision with which each glazed panel interconnects with the next is striking.
 The complex is maintained at 24°C year round and includes a waterpark, indoor canals with gondolas, a mini golf course, a miniature train, designer label boutiques, a cinema and spa, restaurants, apartments and a large central performance space.